SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.3/README.md

 >   - Amazon IAM User Access Key
 >   - Amazon IAM User Secret Access Key

-Amazon Simple Notification Service is a regional service, please create the Amazon SNS Topic in the AWS region which is equals to the region of your BTP subaccount, so that we could minimize the lattency.
+Amazon Simple Notification Service is a regional service, please create the Amazon SNS Topic in the AWS region which is equal to the region of your BTP subaccount, so that we can minimize the latency.

+Please Note: There are changes in the user interface in SAP BTP and AWS services from the time the course was recorded.
+All these changes will be updated constantly in the GitHub repository.

 1. 👉 Open **Amazon Simple Notification Service Management Console**, click **Topics** on the left panel, then click the **Create Topic** button.